tototomate123/tuwunel/docker/README.md

 All Docker images for the project are built here.
 All images are [Docker Bake](https://docs.docker.com/build/bake/) targets.
 All targets are leaves and branches of a unified tree leading to a single root.
-It is a massive combinatorial matrix of images from shared intermediate layers with a huge ever-growing pulsating cache.
+It is a combinatorial matrix of images from shared intermediate layers with a huge ever-growing pulsating cache.

+The result is the ability to run continuous integration for a number of build variations while only paying the cost of rebuilding the last layer for each one.

 ### Layout